NG Life: Characters

 Keidai is a high school student with memories of his past life as Sirix Lucretius Fronto (シリクス ルクレティウス フロント, Shirikusu Rukuretiusu Furonto), a Pompeiian gladiator.
 His life is thrown into turmoil after he meets Yuuma Ujoh, the reincarnation of Sirix's wife.
 Keidai is also linked to his family's incarnations; his mother, Renka Saeki (冴木 蓮香, Saeki Renka), was Sirix's younger sister, Aria (アリア), while his father, Shuugo Saeki (冴木 秀吾, Saeki Shuugo), was Sirix's rival Raoul Lucius Verus (ラウル・ルスティウス・ウェルス, Rauru Rusutiusu Werusu).
 He is friends with Mii Serizawa, the reincarnation of Sirix's close friend.
-He is unaware of Mii's feelings towards him and his own feelings of her.
+He is unaware of Mii's feelings toward him and his own feelings for her.
 As the series progresses, Keidai's feelings for Mii grow as he starts to distance himself from Sirix's memories.

 Yuuma is the reincarnation of Sirix's wife Serena (セレナ), a maiden who captured the hearts of men with her beauty and kindness.
 Yuuma retains Serena's feminine face and is often mistaken for a female.
 As a result, he aims to become more masculine to stop the confusion.
 Yuuma develops a secret crush on Mii early in the series, but his feelings are not reciprocated.
 He decides to give up on those feelings believing Keidai and Mii belong together and tries to push them together in order to help Keidai move on from Serena.
-It is revealed that Serena was reborn as a boy because in her final moments she felt that had she been a man, she could have been at Sirix's side in the final days of Pompeii, rather than be left behind waiting for him.
+It is revealed that Serena was reborn as a boy because in her final moments, she felt that had she been a man, she could have been at Sirix's side in the final days of Pompeii, rather than be left behind waiting for him.

 Mii is the reincarnation of Sirix's best friend Loleus (ロレイウス, Roreiusu).
 Serizawa met Keidai in seventh grade when they helped a trapped bird and was the first to learn about his past life.
 She has a crush on Keidai but remains silent about it, fearing it would ruin their friendship.
 Serizawa is very popular with boys, though they do not make advances, believing she and Keidai are a couple.
 In her past life, Loleus helped Sirix meet Serena.
 Kusanagi reveals Mii's name comes from Serizawa Kamo.

 Shinogu is Yuuma's older male cousin and the reincarnation of Serena's overprotective older sister Smyrna (スミルナ, Sumiruna).
 Like Keidai, he retains memories of his past life, and hates Keidai for abandoning Serena during the volcanic eruption.
 He has an aversion to hot weather because of his strong memories of that day.
 He began working as a student teacher at Keidai's high school after Yuuma's family moved to town.
 Shinogu despises males except for Yuuma, and is a womanizer.
 Shinogu holds a grudge against Souichi Mikage because in his past life as Delos, he betrayed Aglaia.